MonirZaman/FindingDuplicateFiles/README.md

 # FindingDuplicateFiles

-Command to run the code: python findingDuplicateFiles.py <directoryName>
+Run the code using command: python findingDuplicateFiles.py <directoryName>

 Project description: A directory structure contains 100G size of files.
 The
                      depth, number of sub-directories and files is not known, nor the file size.